janeczku/haproxy-acme-validation-plugin/README.md

 	Built with Lua support

-If your binary doesn't come with Lua bindings, you can download Debian and Ubuntu packages of the latest v1.6 release from the [Debian HAProxy packaging team](http://haproxy.debian.net/).
+If your binary doesn't come with Lua bindings, you can download Debian/Ubuntu packages of the latest v1.6 release from the [Debian HAProxy packaging team](http://haproxy.debian.net/).

 ### HAProxy configuration

 Copy `acme-http01-webroot.lua` to a location accessible by HAProxy.
+In case that you don't run HAProxy chrooted (`chroot` config option), you need to edit the plugin and set the `non_chroot_webroot` parameter to the path of the directory you want to use as 'webroot'.

-Only minimal changes to your existing `haproxy.cfg` are necessary.
-In fact you just need to add **three lines**:
+To activate the plugin you just need to add **three lines** to your `haproxy.cfg`:

 In the `global` section insert